mattdesl/tiny-artblocks/README.md

 <img src="./docs/image.png" width="50%" />

-These tools were used to develop and deploy [Subscapes](https://github.com/mattdesl/subscapes).
+These tools were used to develop and deploy [Subscapes](https://github.com/mattdesl/subscapes) (which was 17kb after compression).

 Features: